getml/getml-community/src/documentation/docs/home/getting_started/getting_started.rst

 population table represents the entities we want to make a prediction about in the analysis.
 The peripheral table contains additional information and is related to the population table via a join key.
-Such a data set could appear for example in a customer churn analysis where each row in the population table represents a customer and each row in the peripheral table represents a transaction.
+Such a data set could appear, for example, in a customer churn analysis where each row in the population table represents a customer and each row in the peripheral table represents a transaction.
 It could also be part of a predictive maintenance campaign where each row in the population table